PaimaStudios/paima-engine-docs/docs/home/100-state-machine/325-creating-events/50-timers-ticks.md

     FROM block_heights
     ORDER BY block_height DESC
     LIMIT 1
-  ), 0) + 1,
+  ), 0) + 2,
-  'hour|0'
+  'tick|0',
+) RETURNING id;
+INSERT INTO scheduled_data_precompile (id, precompile) VALUES ( id,
+  'precompile_hash_here'
 );
 ```

-NOTE: You can replace the value for the `block_height` if you need to run this at a specific time
+*NOTE*: You can replace the value for the `block_height` if you need to run this at a specific time
 This is possible with blockchains with known block generation time or with [Emulated Blocks mode](../300-react-to-events/3-funnel-types/400-stable-tick-rate-funnel.mdx).

-2. Add a Paima Concise Command
+3. Add a Paima Concise Command
 Modify `state-transition/src/stf/v1/parser.ts` (or where you have the Paima Concise Grammar).

 Add a command to the list a new command: